cyberloop-consulting/Website/README.md

 - `--environment=<env>` to specify a build environment, supported are:
     - `development` (*default*)
     - `production`
+- `--algolia=<pkey>` to specify Algolia private key, if provided the content index will be updated
 - `--deploy` to perform deployment after build (if successful)

 To correctly pass arguments you need to include `--` between the command and the arguments.